Golf Glance | Federal News Network

 OTHER TOURS

-PGA of America: PGA Professional Championship, Belfair GC, Bluffton, S.C.
-Defending champion: Ryan Vermeer.
-Online: www.pga.com.
+Symetra Tour: IOA Invitational, Atlanta National GC, Milton, Ga.
+Defending champion: Elizabeth Szokol.
+Online: www.symetratour.com

-Japan Golf Tour: The Crowns, Nagoya GC (Wago Course), Aichi, Japan.
-Defending champion: Y.E.
-Yang.
-Online: www.jgto.org
+Japan Golf Tour and Asian Tour: Asia-Pacific Open Diamond Cup, Sobu CC, Chiba, Japan.
+Defending champion: Yuta Ikeda.
+Online: www.jgto.org and www.asiantour.com.

-Asian Tour: GS Caltex Maekyung Open, Namseoul CC, Seoul, South Korea.
-Defending champion: Sang Hyun Park.
-Online: www.asiantour.com

-Sunshine Tour: Investec Royal Swazi Open, Royal Swazi Spa CC, Mbabane, Swaziland.
-Defending champion: Justin Harding.
-Online: www.sunshinetour.com

-PGA Tour Latinoamerica: Puerto Plata Open, Playa Dorada GC, Puerto Plata, Dominican Republic.
-Defending champion: Andres Gallegos.
-Online: www.pgatour.tour/la/en

-Challenge Tour: Challenge de Espana, Izki Golf, Urturi, Spain.
-Defending champion: Oscar Lengden.
+Challenge Tour: Prague Golf Challenge, Prague City Golf, Prague, Czech Republic.
+Defending champion: Ben Stow.
 Online: www.europeantour.com/challengetour

-Ladies European Tour: Omega Dubai Moonlight Classic, Emirates GC (Faldo), Dubai, UAE.
-Defending champion: Angel Yin.
-Online: www.ladieseuropeantour.com
+PGA Tour China: Beijing Championship, Topwin Golf and CC, Beijing.
+Defending champion: New event.
+Online: www.pgatour.com/china

-Korean LPGA: KyoChon Honey Ladies Open, Ferrum GC, Yeoju, South Korea.
-Defending champion: Hae Rym Kim.
+Korean LPGA: NH Investment & Securities Ladies Championship, Suwon GC, Yongin, South Korea.
+Defending champion: Ju-yeon In.
 Online: www.klpga.co.kr

-Japan LPGA: Panasonic Open Ladies Golf, Hamano GC, Chiba, Japan.
-Defending champion: New tournament.
+Japan LPGA: World Ladies Championship Salonpas Cup, Ibaraki GC (East Course), Ibaraki, Japan.
+Defending champion: Jiyai Shin.
 Online: www.lpga.or.jp

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.